Introduction

 Conjunctivitis can present a variety of symptoms, which may vary depending on the underlying cause.
 Common symptoms include:

-- Redness: The eyes may appear red or pink due to inflammation of the blood vessels in the conjunctiva.
+- Redness: The eyes may appear red or pink due to inflammation and dilation of the small blood vessels in the conjunctiva.
+This redness can be mild or intense, often signaling irritation or infection.

 Causes of Conjunctivitis